 As families and educators looking to support a young child’s growth and development, we understand that you may often feel overwhelmed with how to help your child.
 Particularly in the early years, children are developing so many skills – running and jumping (gross motor skills); using a straw, knife and fork (eating skills), toileting training and dressing (independent living skills or ‘self help’ skills) as well as early reading skills, sleep development, attachment to caregivers, the list is endless!

 Communication skills are, of course, essential for your child to develop.
 When your child can communicate effectively, they can then interact with the world around them and have their needs met.
 Interacting with your child is such a wonderful way to bond and is one of the most rewarding parts of being a parent.
 It is also one of the best ways to ensure your child’s speech and language skills are on track for their age and are continuing to develop.
-If you have any concerns regarding your child’s speech and language development, the best course of action is to seek assistance, and when you do embark on your speech pathology journey, you will often start with a speech pathology assessment.
+If you have any concerns regarding your child’s speech and language development, the best course of action is to seek assistance, and when you do embark on your speech pathology journey, you will often start with a speech and language assessment.
 But how do you know if you child needs a speech pathology assessment and what does an assessment look like?
-In this blog, I will tackle both these questions and more to help you understand what a speech pathology assessment looks like.
+In this blog, I will tackle both these questions and more to help you understand what a speech therapy assessment looks like.

 Should My Child have a Speech Pathology Assessment?